Welcome to the world of Cavapoos!

 Do Cavapoos get along well with children and other animals?

 As stated before, Cavapoos have a very loving and affectionate nature, they are very gentle and tolerant, especially when it comes to children and other animals!
 Cavapoos enjoy the company of children and other animals and are always excited about the chance to play!
 It is important to observe interactions between your Cavapoo and children though.
-Children also need to be aware of dos and don’ts with your new puppy.
+Children also need to be aware of do’s and don’ts with your new puppy.
 While Cavapoos are gentle and tolerant, accidents can happen if your Cavapoo perceives behaviors as threatening, rough, or annoying.
-See the “Socializing” portion on our Cavapoos page to learn more about proper socialization and how to prepare your children for their new puppy.
-Despite that, though, they still need to be properly introduced and socialized as well as taught proper manners around children and other animals.
+They still need to be properly introduced and socialized as well as taught proper manners around children and other animals.
 Socializing your Cavapoo as early as possible is important, especially when it comes to other animals.
-Also always make sure to only expose your Cavapoo to dogs that you trust and that are well mannered.
+Always make sure to only expose your Cavapoo to dogs that you trust and that are well mannered.
 Cavapoos lack the prey drive that most other dogs have, therefore they are well-suited to living with smaller animals including cats, rabbits, guinea pigs, hamsters, etc. Though it is important to properly introduce them to these animals and closely monitor them as they are being introduced to them at first.

 Seeing as a Cavapoo is a designer dog crossed between a Cavalier King Charles Spaniel and a Poodle, you can expect that they will have the sweet eyes of a Cavalier, a loving, adorable expression in its face, and the compact, sturdy body that the Poodle has.
 Their coat can vary from soft, silky Spaniel locks to the compact tight curls of a Poodle.
 Cavapoos can also come in solid colors but also be multicolored with distinct, unique markings.
 Cavapoo coats are generally silky and somewhat wavy.
 Their fur is usually a medium length as well.
 Though due to the length, regular brushing and grooming is important to keep the coat healthy and mat and tangle-free.
 The Cavapoo coat goes through a “puppy” phase where the coat is flatter and of even length throughout their entire body.
 Roughly six months into their life, the true coat tends to begin growing in.
 Cavapoo coats begin to “feather” as they get older, which is hair growth around the ears, legs, chest, feet, and tail.
 It is important to keep these areas brushed or trimmed to prevent matting.
 Feathering can begin as late as two years of age.